yb66/path_helper/README.md

 …the rest of the items are added *after*, which means anything you add to `/etc/paths.d/` will end up after the system libraries.

-Want your up-to-date OpenSSL installed via Macports to be first in the PATH?
+Want your up-to-date OpenSSL installed via [Macports](https://trac.macports.org/) to be first in the PATH?
 Apple says *"too bad!"*

-Want your much newer version of LLVM installed via pkgin to be hit first?
+Want your much newer version of LLVM installed via [pkgsrc](https://pkgsrc.joyent.com/) to be hit first?
 Apple says *"too bad!"*

 Well, there are alternatives.